philipturner/amx-benchmarks/README.md

 # AMX Benchmarks

 This repository is intended to coalesce data about real-world performance of the Apple AMX coprocessor.
 The end goal is to run quantum chemistry (DFT) simulations as fast as possible on Apple silicon.
-Therefore, it only focuses on data types and performance parameters likely useful toward the end goal.
-These include FP64, FP32, and BF16.
+Therefore, the repository focuses on data types and performance parameters potentially useful toward the end goal.
+Relevant data types include FP64, FP32, and BF16.

 ## Core Computing Unit: The AMX Block